ManiacUrgency42/csha-ai-agent/README.md

 We are using OpenAI’s `gpt-4.1`, the most intelligent but expensive OpenAI frontier model.

-> **Note:** Choosing the optimal LLM is a research task that requires understanding the cost-intelligence trade-off for specific tasks.
+> **Note:** Choosing the optimal LLM is a research problem that requires understanding the cost-intelligence trade-off for specific tasks.

 # Installation and Usage